Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: Introduction

-As another version of the local integrability equations in 3D a new generalization of the star-triangle equations are proposed in the Section 6 which can be referred as "connected" star-triangle relations.
-The presented simple solutions inherited from the two-dimensional solutions are followed in quite a natural way.
+As another version of the local integrability equations in 3D, we propose in Section 6 a new generalization of the star-triangle equations, which can be referred as “connected” star-triangle relations.
+The presented simple solutions are inherited from the two-dimensional solutions in quite a natural way.